 The Mid-program Review is an activity where you present your portfolio of work before a committee of Counseling Faculty.
 At the time of the Review, students have completed all of their Phase 1 coursework.
 The faculty will review your work, ask you some questions, and make a determination as to whether or not you are ready to begin your clincial placement (i.e., Practicum).
 Decisions are based on your academic perfomance, your professional competence, and your dispostion.

 You will schedule a time for your Mid-program Review the semester before you plan to take Practicum (CON 5372).
 This is usually the same semester that you take Pre-practicum (CON 5371).
-However, the Mid-Program Review is not offered in the summer, so if you plan on taking Pre-practicum during the summer (and Practicum in the Fall), you will need to schedule your Mid-program review for the previous Spring semester.
+However, the Mid-Program Review is not offered in the summer (unless you are in the online section of 5371), so if you plan on taking Pre-practicum during the summer (and Practicum in the Fall), you will need to schedule your Mid-program review for the previous Spring semester.
 You can not proceed in the program (or begin Practicum) until you complete the Mid-program Review.

 Admission to Candidacy